 What is server side header bidding?

 Server side header bidding, also called server-to-server (S2S) header bidding, refers to a process where the header bidding auction takes place on a server instead of within the user’s browser.
 In contrast, client side header bidding (C2S) is a process where header bidding auctions are run on the user or client’s browser.
+To learn more about the basics of header bidding see our what is header bidding guide.

 How does server side header bidding work?